webpapaya/fhs-slides/master_5_testing.md

 ----
 ### Homework

+- We'll review it together next time
   - Write some unit tests for interesting behaviour
   - Write some integration tests agains neo4j
   - Think about some e2e test cases for your project

 ---
 # Resources